Loading your search...

 Excellent | 750-900 |

-A credit score in the range of 300-550 is considered as bad.
+A credit score in the range of 300-550 is considered as a poor score or bad.
 If you have a credit score that falls in this range, you will need to take serious measures to improve it.
 Having a bad credit score will not make you eligible to avail a loan or get a credit card.

 There are several measures that will help you improve your credit score: